[How To] Clone Cannabis Plants the Easy Way (+ Increase Yields!) [Updated 2021]

 If you are new to the art of growing cannabis indoors, then you are bound to come across the term “cannabis cloning”.
 Now, while most seasoned cannabis farmers know about the potential benefits of cannabis cloning, only a handful know how to do it correctly for optimal results.
 You should know that professional cannabis growers love to take full advantage of cloning in achieving top-quality buds.
 Being able to sustain the unique traits of high-producing plants is only one of the many reasons why you should consider cannabis cloning.
 But first, what is cannabis cloning itself?

 What Is Cannabis Cloning?

 Plant cloning is not a new concept as the practice dates as far back as civilization itself.
 Humans have been cutting off stems and branches of desirable wild plants to regrow them closer to home.
 Cannabis is one such plant that can perform excellently with proper cloning techniques.
 Now that you know what cannabis cloning is, I bet you are wondering why you should even bother with it anyway.
 Well, let's take a look at the factors that might require you to consider cannabis cloning.

 Reasons Why You Might Consider Cannabis Cloning

-1. To Supplement Your Seeds
+1. Supplement Your Seeds

-3. For Quality Control
+2. For Quality Control

 With cannabis cloning, you have already gone through the process of observing what works and what doesn't.
 At the point of cloning your desired mother plant, you know all the factors that can influence the growth of the new plants.
 Based on the data collected during the growth of the mother cannabis plant, you are better equipped to maximize your results and grow high-quality crops.

-4. To Regrow Hybrids
+3. To Regrow Hybrids

 Did you know that the avocado was initially much rounder with a larger seed, and had very little edible flesh?
 (What?!)